jhauberg/termlike/README.md

 Termlike *only* supports the 256 glyphs defined by [Codepage 437](https://en.wikipedia.org/wiki/Code_page_437), and provides a built-in font that resembles the one found on the original [IBM PC](https://en.wikipedia.org/wiki/IBM_PC).

-There is no support for custom fonts or tiles.
-This is by design.
+There is no support for custom fonts or tiles, nor any plans for it.

 ## Usage